SkoolNotes/Taproot/2020HIST201/KBUnitTwoEssayHux.md

 use places where one excels over the other

-find examples in texts, or the negative
+find examples (or in the negative) in texts

+this aspect of the free market workes well, it